ByteVerse

 • strong API and custom-code flexibility

-• useful AI agent nodes and workflow logic
+• useful AI agent nodes combined with deterministic workflow logic

-• good for internal tools and backend automation
+• good for internal tools, backend automation, and sensitive data workflows

 Where It Can Fall Short